Culture Ministry Marks World Theatre Day

-In honor of this occasion, a Ramadan gathering was organized by the Theater Affairs Center, bringing together Qatari playwrights from different generations.
+In honour of this occasion, a Ramadan gathering was organised by the Theater Affairs Center, bringing together Qatari playwrights from different generations.
 Additionally, a seminar was held at the Social and Cultural Center for Blind to discuss the issue of theater for people with disabilities.

 Several playwrights, on the sidelines of the World Theatre Day celebration, emphasized the need to uplift Qatari theater, regain its shine, and revive its illustrious history.